 Application for PhD by Published Works

 Within DMU the opportunity to submit for PhD by Published Works is only available to current members of staff who have worked in the university for at least 3 years.
 The criteria which must be met in order to achieve a doctorate by this route are specified in section 11.3 of the current Code of Practice.

-In order to ensure that the proposed published works meet these criteria, we now require the member of staff to submit their registration form at the same time as submitting their application form for this degree.
+In order to ensure that the proposed published works meet these criteria, we now require the member of staff to submit their First Project Review at the same time as submitting their application form for this degree.
 Please note applicants for PhD by Published Works do not need to complete sction 8 (Supporting Statement) of the application form.
-The registration form will be assessed within the Faculty by a panel comprising the Faculty Head of Research Students, at least one other academic researcher with appropriate expertise appointed by the Faculty Head of Research Students and by the Director of the Graduate School.
+The registration form will be assessed within the Faculty by a panel comprising the Faculty Head of Research Students, at least one other academic researcher with appropriate expertise appointed by the Faculty Head of Research Students and by the Director of the Doctoral College.
 If the registration form is approved, then the application can be accepted and the member of staff enrolled on this degree programme.